aka: Ledge Gravity

 - Happens in Prison, when one of the guards is electrocuted by resident Psycho Electro.

-- In the Super Mario Bros. live action movie, this happens nearly as often as in Space Mutiny.
+- In Super Mario Bros., this happens nearly as often as in Space Mutiny.

 - Happens to a guard in a tower in Commando.